fchastanet/bash-tools-framework/CompilationTools.md

 This linter is used as one the precommit hooks, see [.pre-commit-config.yaml](.pre-commit-config.yaml).

+## Best practices

+`INCLUDE` keyword is really useful to inline configuration files.
+However to run framework function using sudo, it is recommended to call the same binary but passing options to change the behaviour.
+This way the content of the script file does not seem to be obfuscated.

 ## 6. Acknowledgements

 I want to thank a lot Michał Zieliński(Tratif company) for this wonderful